 Biography

-I am a PhD candidate at the Institute for Computational and Mathematical Engineering at Stanford University, advised by Surya Ganguli.
-I am an Open Philanthropy AI Fellow and previously a Stanford Data Science Scholar.
-I completed my B.S. in Applied Math from Brown University in 2017.
+I’m a Miller Postdoctoral Fellow at UC Berkeley, hosted by Mike DeWeese (Neuroscience) and Peter Bartlett (Statistics).
+I completed my PhD in 2025 at the Institute for Computational and Mathematical Engineering at Stanford University, advised by Surya Ganguli.
+I’m a former Open Philanthropy AI Fellow, a Stanford Data Science Scholar, and hold a B.S. in Applied Math from Brown University (2017).

 Research